Rated Excellent Online

 The New Build Premium and Value Depreciation

 New build properties are typically priced at a premium over equivalent second-hand properties in the same area — reflecting the brand new condition, developer marketing costs, the warranty included in the purchase and the consumer preference for new homes.
 This new build premium is often estimated at between 5% and 15% above comparable second-hand property values, though it varies by location, developer and market conditions.
+Recent research from Rightmove and Hometrack suggests premiums are lower in some regions following cooling demand in 2023-2025.

 The practical consequence for secured lending is that if a new build property is sold within the first few years after purchase, it may achieve a lower price than the original purchase price — particularly if the buyer paid over the odds during a period of strong developer demand.
 Lenders are aware of this and factor it into their assessment of the maximum loan-to-value they are willing to offer on new builds.